zarond/PathTracer/README.md

 This image was rendered in 199 seconds on Intel Core i7-11800H @ 2.30GHz;

+And for DXR GPU rendering mode it took 6.9 seconds on NVIDIA GeForce RTX 3070 Laptop GPU.

 ![rendered image](example/render.png)

-Same scene took 110 seconds in Blender CPU rendering with similar parameters.
+Same scene took 110 seconds in Blender CPU rendering with similar parameters, and 7.25 seconds in Blender GPU OptiX rendering.

 Screenshot from GUI mode with AO rendering: